Company Logo - Home Link

 This includes around buildings, in museum gardens, in streetside planters, and anywhere else flowers can conceivably be planted!
 The entire city helps plant bulbs each autumn.

 The Tulip Festival website lists all participating locations and has an interactive map to make the tulips easy to find.
-The festival will run from March 23rd through May 14th, 2023.
+The festival will run from March 21st - May 12th.

 If you’re just interested to see the tulip fields, April is the best month to go!
 You can find several half-day or full-day trips to Keukenhof, the most famous flower field.